MoreiraCN/Assembling_Illumina_sequences/README.md

 ### Step 1 > Assembly with meraculous:

 Meraculous is a easy going algorithm for whole genome assembly of short paired-end reads.
 The first step of this process was to assembly the whole genome using filtered reads https://github.com/MoreiraCN/Filtering_Illumina_sequence.
-Meraculous script is avalible at (incluir link_script_assembly_meraculous).
+Meraculous script is avalible at https://github.com/MoreiraCN/Assembling_Illumina_sequences/blob/main/script_assembly_meraculous.

 - Command line used: